Constellation Brands, Inc. (NYSE:STZ) Shares Sold by GAM Holding AG

-GAM Holding AG cut its position in Constellation Brands, Inc. (NYSE:STZ) by 1.7% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 18,335 shares of the company’s stock after selling 317 shares during the quarter.
-GAM Holding AG’s holdings in Constellation Brands were worth $3,475,000 at the end of the most recent quarter.
+GAM Holding AG reduced its holdings in shares of Constellation Brands, Inc. (NYSE:STZ) by 1.7% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 18,335 shares of the company’s stock after selling 317 shares during the quarter.
+GAM Holding AG’s holdings in Constellation Brands were worth $3,475,000 as of its most recent filing with the SEC.

-The company also recently announced a quarterly dividend, which will be paid on Friday, November 20th.
-Investors of record on Friday, November 6th will be given a $0.75 dividend.
-This represents a $3.00 annualized dividend and a dividend yield of 1.49%.
-The ex-dividend date is Thursday, November 5th.
-Constellation Brands’s dividend payout ratio (DPR) is currently 10.20%.

 A number of analysts recently issued reports on STZ shares.
 Citigroup upped their target price on Constellation Brands from $200.00 to $209.00 and gave the company a “neutral” rating in a research report on Tuesday, October 13th.
-Atlantic Securities downgraded Constellation Brands from an “overweight” rating to a “neutral” rating and set a $196.00 price objective for the company. in a research note on Wednesday, October 14th.
-Royal Bank of Canada upped their price objective on Constellation Brands from $216.00 to $243.00 and gave the company an “outperform” rating in a research note on Friday, October 2nd.
-Deutsche Bank Aktiengesellschaft upped their price objective on Constellation Brands from $196.00 to $208.00 and gave the company a “hold” rating in a research note on Tuesday, November 10th.
-Finally, Morgan Stanley raised Constellation Brands from an “equal weight” rating to an “overweight” rating and set a $203.00 price objective for the company in a research note on Tuesday, November 3rd.
+Royal Bank of Canada upped their target price on Constellation Brands from $216.00 to $243.00 and gave the company an “outperform” rating in a research report on Friday, October 2nd.
+Deutsche Bank Aktiengesellschaft upped their target price on Constellation Brands from $196.00 to $208.00 and gave the company a “hold” rating in a research report on Tuesday, November 10th.
+TheStreet raised Constellation Brands from a “c” rating to a “b” rating in a research report on Thursday, October 1st.
+Finally, Barclays reissued a “buy” rating on shares of Constellation Brands in a research report on Sunday, October 4th.
 Two analysts have rated the stock with a sell rating, seven have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
 The stock currently has a consensus rating of “Buy” and an average target price of $199.00.

+Constellation Brands (NYSE:STZ) last issued its earnings results on Wednesday, October 7th.
+The company reported $2.76 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.51 by $0.25.
+The business had revenue of $2.26 billion during the quarter, compared to the consensus estimate of $2.18 billion.
+Constellation Brands had a return on equity of 15.08% and a net margin of 12.35%.
+The company’s revenue for the quarter was down 12.2% on a year-over-year basis.
+During the same period in the prior year, the business posted $2.91 EPS.
+On average, equities analysts forecast that Constellation Brands, Inc. will post 9.13 earnings per share for the current fiscal year.

+The company also recently declared a quarterly dividend, which will be paid on Friday, November 20th.
+Investors of record on Friday, November 6th will be issued a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 1.49%.
+The ex-dividend date of this dividend is Thursday, November 5th.
+Constellation Brands’s dividend payout ratio is currently 10.20%.

 Constellation Brands, Inc, together with its subsidiaries, produces, imports, and markets beer, wine, and spirits in the United States, Canada, Mexico, New Zealand, and Italy.
 It provides beer primarily under the Corona Extra, Corona Premier, Corona Familiar, Corona Light, Corona Refresca, Corona Hard Seltzer, Modelo Especial, Modelo Negra, Modelo Chelada, Pacifico, and Victoria brands.